hmcts/recipes-frontend/README.md

 ### Healthcheck

-The application exposes a health endpoint (https://localhost:1337/health), created with the use of [Nodejs Healthcheck](https://github.com/hmcts/nodejs-healthcheck) library.
+The application exposes a health endpoint, https://localhost:1337/health, created with the use of [Nodejs Healthcheck](https://github.com/hmcts/nodejs-healthcheck) library.
 This endpoint is defined in [health.ts](src/main/routes/health.ts) file.
 This health check will check the backend readiness state to see if it is up.